 - Number of Parties: The primary difference between the two is that leveraged leasing involves three parties – The lender, Lessor, and the Lessee.
 Whereas, in the leveraged financing and operating lease, there are only two parties – the lessor and the lessee.

 - In leveraged leasing, the responsibility for payment rests with the lessee to the lender.
 In leveraged financing and operating lease, the responsibility is with the lessee to the lessor.

 - The lender enjoys the right on the asset under leveraged leasing, but in the leveraged leasing and operating leasing, the lessor has the right on the asset.

 - Unlike leveraged leasing, the structure and process of leveraged financing and operating leasing is simple and straightforward.

 - In leveraged leasing, the lessor invests some money and borrows the remaining.
 In leveraged financing and operating leasing, the lessor manages 100% of the funds.

 - There is also a difference in the accounting treatment of leveraged leasing, leveraged financing, and operating leasing.

-The leveraged lease is a complex financial vehicle, and thus, is useful when buying high-value assets.
-Such a lease is beneficial for the lessor because the risk is less and there is tax benefit as well.
+The leveraged lease is a complex financial vehicle and, thus, is useful when buying high-value assets.
+Such a lease is beneficial for the lessor because the risk is less, and there is a tax benefit.
 Moreover, the risk of non-payment by the lessee also does not devolve on the Lessor.